-The ability to show a family around your school without waiting for an Open Day, without travelling, for time-poor parents is a huge advantage.
+During a lockdown or not, being able to show someone around your school without travelling and with fewer time restrictions and increased safety is a huge advantage.
 Consider these potential audiences and uses:

-- Pupil recruitment View or show a Tour in advance of an in-person tour to qualify families, use at a recruitment fair, use to seem more 'accessible' to modern-day two-income families.
-A family can view a tour well before an Open day or physical tour.
-A tour can be used at any touch point in the admissions journey to set a school apart from the competition. - International families View a Tour as a surrogate visit to the school when travel is impossible or not financially viable. - New staff & interviewees View a Tour as a potential workplace environment. - New pupils & starters View a Tour as a way to ease the stress of new starters by giving them a visual reference of the facilities and the flow of the school. - Alumni engagement View a Tour to show capital developments and their progress, your historic archives or to facilitate fundraising. - Community engagement & support Show the facilities that are made available to the public e.g. pool, sports, wedding venue etc.
+- Pupil recruitment View or show a Tour at a recruitment fair, show off your facilities but also make yourself seem more 'accessible' to modern-day two-income families who may be intimidated by the thought of independent schools. - International families View a Tour as a surrogate visit to the school when travel is impossible or not financially viable. - New staff & interviewees View a Tour as a potential workplace environment. - New pupils & starters View a Tour as a way to ease the stress of new starters by giving them a visual reference of the facilities and the flow of the school. - Alumni engagement View a Tour to show capital developments and their progress, your historic archives or to facilitate fundraising. - Community engagement & support Show the facilities that are made available to the public e.g. pool, sports, wedding venue etc.

-If a Tour is done well (not just 360 photos, but with added content) it will be an immersive experience, great for storytelling, used for blended open days, and with the right provider and platform, it will also serve as an online live video chat service like Zoom for a Live Guided Tour.
+If a Tour is done well (not just 360 photos, but with added content) it will be an immersive experience, great for storytelling, used for blended open days, COVID-safe for visits, and with the right provider and platform, it will also serve as an online live video chat service like Zoom for a Live Guided Tour.